© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Lead mill on north bank of Bar Brook, 80m east of confluence with Sandyford Brook is a scheduled monument protected by Historic England under reference 1009705.
 View the official record →

-Lead mill on the north bank of Bar Brook is a post-medieval industrial site located in Derbyshire.
+Lead mill on the north bank of Bar Brook, located 80 metres east of its confluence with Sandyford Brook near Sheffield, Derbyshire, is a post-medieval industrial site associated with lead processing.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1009705.

 Lead mill on north bank of Bar Brook, 80m east of confluence with Sandyford Brook is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1009705.